ryanlee92/flutter_web_auth_2/flutter_web_auth_2/README.md

 final accessToken = jsonDecode(response.body)['access_token'] as String;
 ```

-**Note:** To use multiple scopes with Google, you need to encode them as a single string, separated by spaces.
+**Note:** To use multiple scopes with Google, you need to encode them as a single string, separated by spaces (`%20`).
 For example, `scope: 'email https://www.googleapis.com/auth/userinfo.profile'`.
 Here is [a list of all supported scopes](https://developers.google.com/identity/protocols/oauth2/scopes).

 ## Migration